CAAC Flight 296: Course of events

 At the time of drafting the memorandum, China and South Korea had new differences on the official identity of the signatory.
 The trip originally scheduled to return on the 9th had to be postponed by one day.
-The South Koreans argued that Shen Tu was a member of the Central Committee of the Communist Party of China and a representative of the Chinese government, and the Director of the Civil Aviation Administration of China was a ministerial-level official.
+The South Koreans argued that Shen Tu was a member of the Central Committee of the Chinese Communist Party and a representative of the Chinese government, and the Director of the Civil Aviation Administration of China was a ministerial-level official.
 Therefore, the two sides should be reflected in the memorandum of negotiations between the Chinese and South Korean ministers.
 The Chinese insisted on signing a memorandum in the name of civil aviation authorities, without the need to use the names of the countries.
 The Chinese also suggested that South Korea's official name be used in the copy of the memorandum retained by the South Korean government, while this detail could be ignored in the copy brought back by the Chinese side.
 However, South Korea rejected the Chinese proposal on the grounds of "ignoring the location of the negotiations" as "a sovereign state."
 After the Chinese representatives and the domestic communication, the two sides finally held a ceremony of signing and exchanging memoranda at the Shilla Hotel on May 10.
 The signatories of the memorandum were respectively Shen Tu representing the People's Republic of China and a representative of the Ministry of Foreign Affairs of the Republic of Korea.
-In the afternoon of the same day, Shen Tu and his team returned to China on the Boeing 707 plane with 99 passengers and 8 crew members of Flight 296.
+In the afternoon of the same day, Shen Tu and his team returned to China on a Boeing 707 plane with 99 passengers and 8 crew members of Flight 296.
 At the time of departure, senior Korean officials such as Gong Ro-myeong came to the airport to see the plane off.
 Before leaving, Shen Tu delivered a speech to the reporters.
 He expressed his gratitude to the South Korean for the assistance and care given to the hijacking.
 Although the two sides disagreed on the handling of hijackers, both sides agreed that these criminals should be severely punished according to law.